 Commonwealth Court case, ruling in favor of the landowner, that natural features on the parcel created a “hardship” to the landowner.
 The court approved the variances sought by the landowner and the Zoning Hearing Board, even though the landowner knew these conditions existed and variances would have to be obtained prior to their purchase of the property.

 The subdivision and land development ordinance is the most commonly used development control mechanism in Pennsylvania.
 It is the most basic of land use regulations.
-This 54 page manual provides additional information on process and procedures, conservation subdivision planning, fees and inspections, and enforcement.
+This 41-page manual provides additional information on process and procedures, conservation subdivision planning, fees and inspections, and enforcement.

 Any municipality enacting a zoning ordinance must also create a zoning hearing board.
 The primary purpose of such a board is to help assure fair and equitable application and administration of the zoning ordinance by hearing appeals on the zoning officer’s determinations and by granting relief from the literal enforcement of the ordinance in certain hardship situations.

-Examples of township ordinances for conservation overlay districts, special overlay districts, zoning district regulations and zoning map and districts for Upper Bern Township, which is located along the Kittatinny Ridge in Berks County.
+Examples of township ordinances regarding conservation overlay districts, special overlay districts, and zoning districts and maps for Upper Bern Township, which is located along the Kittatinny Ridge in Berks County.
 Includes Blue Mountain and Appalachian Trail overlays.